Alex-AK/portfolio_v3/client/content/pages/topia.md

 Topia's mission of bringing people together to share in experiences, through a creative world building platform, has gotten me excited beyond words.

-It was a pleasure to join in the conversation about community, human connection, prioritization of features, and maintaining a feeling of simplicity for Topia.
-It'd be great to connect further to discuss what y'all are looking for on the engineering team, if my skills align with those goals, and if we'd be a good fit working together.
+It was a pleasure to join in the conversation about the values of Topia.
+It'd be great to connect further to discuss what y'all are looking for on the engineering team and if my skills align with those goals.

 I've put together a summarized list of my recent work to highlight where I may be able to add value to Topia as a company and rapidly expanding codebase.